csc301-winter-2022/team-project-16-uoft-aerospace-team/deliverable-1/planning.md

     |               | ICAO API         |                 |
     |               | AVWX API         |                 |

 Google Maps API requires to embed a web browser in the application.
 ICAO API is used to retrieve airspace class, aerodrome information and weather condition.
 AVWX API is used for weather conditions only.

+Deploy: We will package our program using electron-packager and then build a single setup EXE file using InnoSetup, then possibly build a Windows installer for Electron using Squirrel.

+Testing strategy: We need to determine features that need to be tested (producing a site survey, storing flight logs, importing / exporting site coordinates, surveys or logs, etc.), and pass or fail criterias (whether or not site survey is accurate, logs are stored indefinitely, etc.).
+We will document what features we are testing, the testing process (unit test, integration tests), and bugs that we find if any.

+Architecture: We will begin with a clean architecture approach and build from there.
+This will allow us to keep track of dependencies as we lay down the backend of the application.
+Some of the entities in mind include “user”, “coordinate”, “flight area”, “geofence”, “drone”, “aerodrome”.
+We will ensure entities are not allowed to directly interact with each other.
+The use case classes will make use of the entities allowing for various methods that our application will require.
+Moving outwards, we plan on creating a controller layer that handles all the features of the application by calling appropriate use case methods.
+Finally we will have a GUI layer that handles all graphical output of the program.
+The method used to bridge the GUI and the controller layer is still being decided.

 #### Q5: What are the user stories that make up the MVP?